Aarif123456/image_repository/README.md

 ## TODO

-* Use PHP auth to allow users to register
-* Create function to create user attributes from info
-* Create function to create system attributes
 * Test storing file in databases and store folder structure
 * Test deleting file
 * Test with encryption
 * Incorporating uploading with users
-* Make sure downloading works for user
+* Make sure downloading/viewing works for user
 * Allow users to browse their files
 * Allow user to delete only their files
-* Allow mass deletion using checkbox selection and setting properties
+* Allow mass deletion using checkbox selection
+* Allow user to change access on file
+* Allow user to logout
+* redirect user from register and logged in page if they are logged in
+* Make sure user cannot double submit in Formik in signup - read documentation
+* Create test cases - for php and react
+    * Test to make sure front-end can remember user
+* Create diagrams explaining what the system does and add explanation of how to build
+    * ER diagram
+    * System design diagram - how everything ties together
+    * Check out other read-me
 * Track who viewed the files
 * Add in [background](https://www.npmjs.com/package/particles-bg)

+## DONE

+* Fix CP-ABE repository to allow us set properties
+* Create function to create user attributes from info
+* Use PHP auth to allow users to register

 ## Testing TODO

 * Make sure Login and Sign up work

-## DONE

-    * Fix mCP-ABE repository to allow us set properties

 ## Running Program